rnd-team-dev/plotoptix/README.md

 The idea for development is:

 1. Binaries for Linux.
-2. Complete the plot layout / continue adding raytracing features.
+2. Complete the plot layout / cover more raytracing features.
 3. Convenience functions for various plot styles.

    Here, the community input is possible and welcome.